A Complete Guide to Fine Tuning Large Language Models

 5. Iteration and evaluation

-When optimizing large language models, evaluation and iteration are essential steps to increase their efficacy.
+When optimizing large language models, evaluation and iteration are essential steps to increase the model’s performance.

 During this phase, the refined model is tested on a different validation or test dataset.
 This assessment helps determine the model’s success in the intended task or domain, pinpointing areas in need of development.
 Evaluation metrics such as accuracy, precision, recall, and F1 score are frequently utilized to assess model performance.